Friends and family

-Be respectful of what they want.
+Don't start offering unsolicited advice.
 If they want space, give it to them.
-Let them know you are available, and if they need you, they will come to you.
+Let them know you're available, and if they need you, they'll come to you.

 If you stress them out, you'll push them right back into that old vice.
-Slips and relapses happen, and smokers rarely quit on their first attempt.But in order for them to pick themselves up and do it again, they need to feel supported and encouraged.
+Slips and relapses happen, and smokers rarely quit on their first attempt.
+In order to pick themselves up and try again, they need to feel supported and encouraged.

 Quitting creates a lot of stress, and small help with errands or around the house can make life a lot easier for them during this transition.
 Invite them out to a movie, to go shopping, visit friends for dinner, or just a walk through the park.